raspberrypilearning/nature-rover/en/step_5.md

 --- task ---

 Test that your code is working, by clicking on the flag, and then clicking on your rover.
-It's arm should extend, and the tree sprite should change costumes.
+Its arm should extend, and the tree sprite should change costumes.

 **Tip**: Switch into full screen mode and you will be able to see the animation more easily.